 - You can help be a part of giving a needy animal love and care.

-- Fostering helps save many animals lives.
-It opens up spots that wouldn’t be available if your shelter didn’t have space.
+- Fostering helps save many animals’ lives.
+As it opens up spots that wouldn’t be available if your shelter didn’t have the space.

 - You get to love on incredible animals and help prepare them for their forever home.

 - Fostering a pet can be a tax deduction making the burden of expenses for a new family member a little lighter.

 - You are able to meet many new pets and have a fun companion for an extended amount of time.

 - Helps you to be a part of your community and give back.

 Do you have a foster dog?
 What do you feel is the best part?
 If you are still on the fence, what is holding you back from helping out?
 Start a howl in the comments and let’s talk about it.